bjsi/bjsi/README.md

 # About Me

 My name is James.
-Many of the projects I work on are related to learning with [spaced repetition](https://www.experimental-learning.com/Concepts/SpacedRepetition) systems.
-Right now I'm focusing on creating plugins for SuperMemo and Obsidian, making [videos about free learning](https://www.youtube.com/channel/UCIaS9XDdQkvIjASBfgim1Uw) and [writing articles](https://www.experimental-learning.com/).

-# Support

-I want to put all of my energy into these projects and work on them full time!
-I also want to keep as much of my content open source and freely available as possible.
-That those seeking knowledge may find it!

-If you would like to support my work, I have a [Patreon page](https://www.patreon.com/experimental_learning) with rewards for each tier or you can [buy me a coffee](https://www.buymeacoffee.com/experilearning).
+Most of the projects I work on are related to free learning, [spaced repetition systems](https://www.experimental-learning.com/Concepts/SpacedRepetition) and [incremental reading](https://www.experimental-learning.com/SimpleGuru/IncrementalReading).
+Check out my [YouTube channel](https://www.youtube.com/channel/UCIaS9XDdQkvIjASBfgim1Uw) if you are interested in those topics.
+I also have some [messy notes and articles on my website](https://www.experimental-learning.com/).
+I recently started working at [RemNote](https://www.remnote.com).